sdfrench/CYBR8420-GotRoot/ProjectProposal.md

   * Ensure all sensitve data is encrypted before it leaves the device to online storage.
   * Ensure clear text data is only kept in memory and removed when no longer needed.
   * Ensure encrypted data can only be unencrypted with one encryption key.
-  * Only use algorithms/libraries for enccyption and key generation that are proven to be secure by current industry standards.
+  * Only use algorithms/libraries for encryption and key generation that are proven to be secure by current industry standards.
   * Implement a sound key management solution that protects and manages keys thoughout their life cycle, from generation to revocation.
   * Solution should backup encrypted data.
   * Source should be audited.